jacobzaidiau/UsersWebAPI/README.md

 For the password hashing, I decided to go with Argon2, because it has a positive reputation among cryptographers and won the Password Hashing Contest in 2015.

+## Current Bugs

+1. The password does not provide accurate feedback to the user as of yet.

+2. When removing a row in a page with only one row, the page displays as empty and it's not possible to move pages without exiting and entering the page.

+## Future Plans

+I would like to have implemented a Permissions table with a Many to Many relationship to the Groups table.

 ## Instructions for how to develop, use, and test the code.

 Download the project, build and run it in Visual Studio 2019.